Running slower sounds simple. Until you actually try it.

 You don’t force a slower pace — you allow it by adjusting your movement and effort.

-One of the biggest reasons slowing down feels difficult is this:
+One of the main reasons slowing down feels difficult is simple.

-Your watch shows a number and that number shapes how you feel about the run.
+Your watch shows a number, and that number shapes how you judge the run.
+Even when the effort is correct, the pace can make it feel wrong.

 The problem with pace